IML-DKFZ/realistic-al/README.md

         <figcaption style="font-size: small;">
         <!-- There is no consensus regarding the performance gain of AL methods over random sampling in the literature, especially with regard to the cold start problem and orthogonal developments s.a. self-supervised and semi-supervised learning.  -->
         As practitioners need to rely on the performance gains estimated in studies to make an informed choice whether to employ AL or not, as an evaluation would require additional label effort which defeats the purpose of using AL (validation paradox).
-        Therefore the evaluation needs to test AL methods with regard to the following requirements: 1) Generalization across varying data distributions 2) robustness with regard to design choices of an AL pipeline 3) performance gains persist in combination with orthogonal approaches (e.g. Self-SL, Semi-SL)
+        Therefore the evaluation needs to test AL methods with regard to the following requirements: 1) Generalization across varying data distributions, 2) robustness with regard to design choices of an AL pipeline 3), performance gains persist in combination with orthogonal approaches (e.g. Self-SL, Semi-SL).<br>
-		This benchmark aims at solving these issues by improving the evaluation upon 5 concrete pitfalls in the literature (shown in action the figure above):
+		This benchmark aims at solving these issues by improving the evaluation upon 5 concrete pitfalls in the literature (shown in action the figure above): <br>
         P1: Lack of evaluated data distribution settings.
         P2: Lack of evaluated starting budgets.
         P3: Lack of evaluated query sizes.
         P4: Neglection of classifier configuration.